oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 OData services are described in terms of an [Entity Model](#EntityModel).
-The Common Schema Definition Language (CSDL) defines a representation of the entity data model exposed by an OData service using the Extensible Markup Language (XML) 1.1 (Second Edition) [XML-1.1](#XML-11) with further building blocks from the W3C XML Schema Definition Language (XSD) 1.1 as described in
+The Common Schema Definition Language (CSDL) defines a representation of the entity model exposed by an OData service using the Extensible Markup Language (XML) 1.1 (Second Edition) [XML-1.1](#XML-11) with further building blocks from the W3C XML Schema Definition Language (XSD) 1.1 as described in